d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/index.md

 beyond their usefulness as an enhancement for encoder-decoder recurrent neural networks and their putative usefulness for picking out salient inputs.
 In 2017, :citet:`Vaswani.Shazeer.Parmar.ea.2017` proposed
-the transformer architecture for machine translation, dispensing with recurrent connections together, and instead relying on cleverly arranged attention mechanisms to capture all relationships among input and output tokens.
+the Transformer architecture for machine translation, dispensing with recurrent connections together, and instead relying on cleverly arranged attention mechanisms to capture all relationships among input and output tokens.
-The architecture performed remarkably well, and by 2018 the transformer began showing up in the majority of state-of-the-art natural language processing systems.
+The architecture performed remarkably well, and by 2018 the Transformer began showing up in the majority of state-of-the-art natural language processing systems.
 Moreover, at the same time, the dominant practice in natural language processing became to pretrain large-scale models